bhooraj/bhooraj-blog/_posts/2019-07-31-development-evironment-for-drupal-8-with-lando.md

 ### 1. Prerequisites for creating a development environment for Drupal 8 with Lando:

  1. **Install Docker**

     For Lando to work properly, we need to install Docker for Mac / Docker for Windows / Docker CE (if it's not already installed).

   2. **Install Lando**

 	1. Download the latest `.deb`, `.dmg`, `.exe`, `.pacman`, or `.rpm` package from [Lando's GitHub repository](https://github.com/lando/lando/releases) (Download the correct package depending on your OS or distro).

        2. Install the package.

-      3. If your distro uses a docker group, make sure your user is a member of it (https://docs.docker.com/install/linux/linux-postinstall/)
+       3. If your distro uses a docker group, make sure your user is a member of it.

-      	`$ sudo groupadd docker`
+      		$ sudo groupadd docker
-      	`$ sudo usermod -aG docker $USER`
+      		$ sudo usermod -aG docker $USER

+		*Note: Visit here for more details on this: [https://docs.docker.com/install/linux/linux-postinstall/](https://docs.docker.com/install/linux/linux-postinstall/)*

 	4. Verify that you can run docker commands without sudo.

-        `$ docker run hello-world`
+       		 $ docker run hello-world

       For installation on other platforms see the Lando installation documentation here: https://docs.devwithlando.io/installation/installing.html

   3. **Install Composer**